 - Do not trim too much as that can interfere with the future growth of the trees.

 - Use safety gear like helmets, sunglasses, and shoes as required.

-You may find it educative to read our article on how to maintain a pole saw.
+You may find it interesting to read our article on how to maintain a pole saw.